 When children play, it can seem random.
 But research has shown that it’s not.
 It can be indicative of where your child is at, in terms of growth and development.
 It can also signal the need to introduce more types of play into your child’s routine, for better learning acquisition.

 But what are these types of play?
 And, why are they important for caregivers to know about?

 On the web, you can read the definitions of many types of play in childhood, especially in the baby, toddler and preschool years.
 You’ll notice there is a lot of overlap between them too.
 However, they mostly originated from a paper by a sociologist named Mildred Parten Newhall, who wrote about them as the “stages” of play.

-Then, other categorizations of play can be used to explain how children spend their ‘non productive’ time (even though play is actually an important part of learning).
+Other categorizations of play can be used to explain how children spend their ‘non productive’ time (even though play is actually an important part of learning).
 They can be based on the types of activities performed, for example.

 We’ll aim to explain the main ones in this article.
-Though remember, the types of play are meant to be theoretical, and not ‘cut and dry,’ nor ‘scientific proof.’
+Though remember, the types of play are meant to be theoretical, not ‘cut and dry,’ nor ‘scientific proof.’
 They are classified to help us understand human behaviour and growth maturity in early childhood.
 This helps us measure the progress of a child.